 “I wanted to make sure the text included really unique resources – the kind that you might find in the basement of the Smithsonian - that weren’t readily available otherwise,” Conklin said.

-XanEdu worked with Conklin to research and collect obscure but historically significant source documents, including a press release from Ax Handle Saturday, a riot that occurred in Jacksonville in 1960 after a group of white men attacked African Americans engaged in a sit-in; a biography of Eartha M.M.
-White, an African American philanthropist and humanitarian; and information on the Christmas day bombing of a house lived in by an African American couple, Harry and Harriet Moore.
-The reader uses an icon of the state of Florida to call out these state-specific stories, events, and people, and incorporates these primary and secondary sources, such as newspaper headlines, interview transcripts, photographs, maps, official documents, and census data, to illustrate African American history that happened in Florida to Floridians.
+XanEdu worked with Conklin to research and collect obscure but historically significant source documents, including a press release from Ax Handle Saturday, which occurred in Jacksonville in 1960 when a group of white men attacked African Americans engaged in a sit-in; a biography of Eartha M.M.
+White, an African American philanthropist and humanitarian; and information on Aaron Anderson, the country's first African American recipient of the Medal of Honor.
+The student book uses an icon of the state of Florida to call out these state-specific stories, events, and people, and incorporates these primary and secondary sources, such as newspaper headlines, interview transcripts, photographs, maps, official documents, and census data, to illustrate African American history that happened in Florida to Floridians.

-The African American Studies course, and the reader that goes with it, has been so well received that a middle school in the district is piloting a version of the course for its accelerated students, and there is talk of creating a similar reader for elementary schools.
-The reader is available in both digital and print version, and Conklin is exploring whether making the print version a consumable – something students can highlight and mark-up – would increase comprehension and raise test scores.
-Another indication of the reader’s success, Conklin notes, is that it could put the district in a position to achieve flagship district status from the state’s African American History Task Force, which already has awarded the district “exemplary status.”
+The African American Studies course, and the student book that goes with it, has been so well received that a middle school in the district is piloting a version of the course for its accelerated students, and there is talk of creating a similar student book for elementary schools.
+The student book is available in both digital and print version, and Conklin is exploring whether making the print version a consumable – something students can highlight and mark-up – would increase comprehension and raise test scores.
+Another indication of the student book’s success, Conklin notes, is that it could put the district in a position to achieve flagship district status from the state’s African American History Task Force, which already has awarded the district “exemplary status.”

 “I get really excited about these projects,” Conklin said.
 “XanEdu made it easy to bring my passion to life.
 They did the heavy lifting - I gave the XanEdu team my vision, and they worked their magic and delivered!”